 Tata Consumer Products UK Group Limited, the immediate parent company, has provided a letter of support to the company indicating it will provide such financial support as may be required to enable the company to meet its obligations as they fall due for a period of at least 12 months from the date of signing these financial statements.
-In particular, as mentioned in the strategic report Covid-19 has created some uncertainties which the company believes have been well managed to date through a number of initiatives and as such does not envisage any material risks to the business outlook and balance sheet strength arising from the pandemic.
 On this basis, having made enquiries to satisfy themselves of the ability of the parent to provide support, the directors confirm that they have a reasonable expectation that the company has adequate resources to continue its operations as a going concern and have therefore adopted the going concern principle in preparing the financial statements.